Last updated: 25 May 2020

 Checkpoints and mobile police patrols will be in place to monitor travel across boundaries and ensure people are doing the right thing.
 Fines of up to $50,000 for individuals and $250,000 for businesses can apply to infractions.

-People travelling for work are encouraged to prepare documentation, such as a letter, email or SMS from an employer or customer, to support their legitimate intrastate travel in WA.
+People travelling for work between regions are encouraged to use the G2G Pass app to submit an online application to support their legitimate travel within WA.

 On 27 March 2020, the State Government announced changes to the WA's liquor restrictions.
 This includes: